Best airline ETFs to buy in 2022

 5. First Trust NASDAQ Transportation ETF (NASDAQGM: FTXR)

 FTXR is a fund that aims to reflect the performance of the NASDAQ US Smart Transportation Index.
 The fund’s small selection of 29 holdings are US companies in the transportation industry.
 Notable airline holdings include: Alaska Air, JetBlue Airways, Spirit Airlines, Delta Airlines, United Airlines.

 Established names within the airline industry can reduce exposure to specific-holding risk in an ETF that only has such few holdings.
 Investors should consider the company fundamentals in doing their due diligence.
 This may provide an indication of profitability for the comeback of these reputed airline companies.

 Where to buy the best airline ETFs

-Registering with an online broker is key for investing in an ETF.
+Registering with an online broker is the first step to buy ETFs.
 ETFs are like individual stocks, you can buy or sell them as is convenient.
 The table below features our preference of the best brokers that offer airline ETFs.